joonhosung/GPU-Ray_Trace-Rust/PROPOSAL.md

    * GPU Acceleration
      * Ray intersection calculations can be sent off to the GPU for ultra-quick processing.
      * The following crates will be explored to add GPU acceleration:
        * emu - procedural macro uses OpenCL to automatically determine what parts of the provided code can be accelerated with a GPU.
-As it's automatic, it will be the easiest to use, but will likely not provide as much optimization compared to the below two options.
+As it's automatic, it will be the easiest to use, but will likely not provide as much optimization compared to the latter two options.
-       * WebGPU - Will need to compartmentalize the parallelizable code into compute shaders to then provide as a shader module for the program.
+       * WebGPU - will need to compartmentalize the parallelizable code into compute shaders to then provide as a shader module for the program.
-       * opencl3
+       * opencl3 - vanilla OpenCL API that can target a wide range of heterogeneous devices.
+       * rust-cuda - crate that allows executing CUDA kernels on NVIDIA gpus.
+Kernel programming interface is extremely similar to C++.
    * CPU Enhancement
      * Further optimization of existing multi-threaded CPU implementation by identifying sub-optimal execution patterns and optimizable performance bottlenecks.